-Figure 3 shows the geographic area for the project, however construction activity at surface level will be focused on the Queen Street intersections of Mayoral Drive, Wellesley Street and Victoria Street.
+Figure 4 shows the geographic area for the project, however construction activity at surface level will be focused on the Queen Street intersections of Mayoral Drive, Wellesley Street and Victoria Street, and the Greys Avenue carpark.

 Figure 1.
-Queen Street Wastewater Diversion Project (Part 3 shown in yellow)
+Queen Street Wastewater Diversion Project (Part 3 shown in yellow, Part 4 in green)